genepattern/Single.Cell.ssGSEA/docs/documentation.md

     &nbsp;<pre><code>The raw counts matrix was not composed of integer values.
 This may represent an issue with the processing pipeline.
 Please be advised...</code></pre>
    * If you have used `kallisto` or `salmon.alevin` for alignment, please disregard the message about the raw counts data not being in integer format; the aforementioned tools generate estimated RNA abundances, which may consist of non-integer count values.
    * For 10x MEX file format, please compress the folder containing the three files (barcodes.tsv, matrix.mtx, features.tsv) and supply the `.zip` file.
-3. `chip file`
-    This parameter’s drop-down allows you to select CHIP files from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
-This drop-down provides access to only the most current version (2023) of MSigDB.
-4. `gene set database file`
+2. `gene set database file`
     * This parameter’s drop-down allows you to select gene sets from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
 This drop-down provides access to only the most current (2023) version of MSigDB.
 You can also upload your own gene set file(s) in [GMT](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) format.
     * If you want to use files from an earlier version of MSigDB you will need to download them from the archived releases on the [website](https://www.gsea-msigdb.org/gsea/downloads.jsp).
+3. `chip file`
+    This parameter’s drop-down allows you to select CHIP files from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
+This drop-down provides access to only the most current version (2023) of MSigDB.

-5. `output file name`
+4. `output file name`
     The prefix used for the name of the output GCT and CSV file.
 The default output prefix is <i>scGSEA_scores</i>.
 The output CSV and GCT files will contain a gene set x metacell matrix of enrichments scores.

 ## Cell Grouping Data
-7. `metacell data label`
+5. `metacell data label`
     The name of the metadata label for cluster information within the input Seurat/AnnData object.
 This label will be used to access the cell grouping information utilized for aggregating cells.
 The default value for this parameter is `seurat_clusters`, which is the metadata label for cluster annotations generated upon running Seurat.Clustering module.
 Use the default value when using the RDS file generated from the [Seurat.Clustering](https://github.com/genepattern/Seurat.Clustering) module.
 Otherwise, provide the appropriate metadata label for the slot that stores cell grouping information.
-8. `metacell data file`
+6. `metacell data file`
     If your input file is `h5` or `10x MEX` format, a separate cluster data file (tab-delimited .txt file) must be supplied here.
 The grouping information in this file is used to aggregate cells prior to computing scGSEA scores.
 Therefore, if you have `h5` or `10x MEX` formatted files and do not have cluster data file, please use [ScanpyUtilities](https://github.com/genepattern/ScanpyUtilities) module or the GenePattern Seurat Suite ([Seurat.QC](https://github.com/genepattern/Seurat.QC) > [Seurat.Preprocess](https://github.com/genepattern/Seurat.Preprocess) > [Seurat.Clustering](https://github.com/genepattern/Seurat.Clustering)) to compute clusters.

     <img width="350" alt="Screenshot 2023-06-20 at 10 46 48 AM" src="https://github.com/genepattern/scGSEA/assets/111310290/9d9f624b-8d50-46ba-90ba-4ad3a8279150">